Selection Criteria and Process

 Since we are participating in the Electronic Residency Application Service (ERAS), all application material must be processed through ERAS.

-To be considered for an interview please have the ERAS application and all required recommendation letters (3), exclusive of the Dean's letter, on file by October 15, 2013.
+To be considered for an interview please have the ERAS application and all required recommendation letters (3), exclusive of the Dean's letter, on file by October 15, 2014.
 It is suggested at least one letter originate from an OB/GYN faculty member in your institution.
+USMLE is required.